Guide to HR Compliance

 Administrators spend a significant amount of time maintaining company compliance.
 This includes managing, distributing, and documenting notices, defining practices that ensure employee safety, and implementing policies that adhere to local, state, and federal laws—all to remain compliant with state and federal laws.

 This is easier said than done, especially for HR professionals at small- and mid-sized organizations.
 Yet HR compliance can be effectively and efficiently maintained using a human resources information system (HRIS) among other important human resources tools.

-From our 2019 HR Today and Tomorrow Survey Report, compliance pressure was the most cited challenge for HR leaders at small and mid-sized businesses.
-HR leaders struggle to stay current with changing regulations, and organizations operating in multiple states face particular complexity.
+HR leaders at small and mid-sized businesses often struggle to stay current with changing regulations; organizations operating in multiple states face particular complexity.

 As employment laws ebb and flow with the needs of the workforce, human resources officers must stay up to date on the latest legal changes and requirements in order to keep their organization fully compliant.
 Administrators must stay on top of which notices are required by law and adhere to the nuances that are specific to each notice.

 Unfortunately, staying compliant isn’t always a predictable process because it depends on one key variable: employee participation.
 Since each of your employees has their own set of responsibilities, sometimes your priorities aren’t their priorities.
 As a result, administrators constantly find themselves expending significant effort to collect signatures from employees and to track employee participation in notices.